Gloucester Catholic High School

-As of the 2017–18 school year, the school had an enrollment of 510 students and 46.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
-The school's student body was 80.0% (408) White, 5.9% (30) Hispanic, 4.7% (24) Black, 4.5% (23) Asian, 3.5% (18) two or more races, 0.8% (4) American Indian / Alaska Native and 0.6% (3) Native Hawaiian/ Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 270 students and 19.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
 The school serves students who feed into the high school from 50 different parochial and public schools within the Diocese of Camden.

 For the class of 2017, 90% of the students went on to college (56% to 4-year institutions, and 34% to 2-year institutions), while 10% into the military, trade schools or the workforce.
 Scholarship and grant money awarded to this class totaled over $14 million.

 History

-After opening in 1928, the school had its first graduating class of 27 students in June 1930.
+After opening in 1926, the school had its first graduating class of 27 students in June 1930.
 Through the 1940s, the school's enrollment varied between 150 and 200.
 After World War II, the school added a gymnasium and classrooms to its building on Cumberland Street, to accommodate enrollment that rose as high as 300 during the 1950s, and reached 700 in the 1970s.
 Under the leadership of John Colman, who became the school's first lay principal in 1999, enrollment at Gloucester Catholic had grown to 850 at its height.
 Students came to GC from Gloucester County, as well as from Burlington, Camden and Salem counties.

 In the 2000s, the Roman Catholic Diocese of Camden explored possibilities to move the school to Gloucester County, New Jersey.
 After a two-year study the diocese promoted the idea of moving the school to Deptford Township.
 Due to legal disputes, in 2005 the diocese announced that it would not build a new school in Deptford Township.
 Andrew Walton, the spokesperson for the diocese, said that the diocese would either renovate and/or expand the existing Gloucester Catholic or move it elsewhere.
 Walton added that the district would likely not take both actions at the same time.
 In 2008 the diocese announced that the district agreed to purchase a farm on a site along Route 77 and across from the Gloucester County 4-H grounds in the Mullica Hill community of Harrison Township for $5,000,000 and move Gloucester Catholic to the site by 2010.
 The new campus would be the first Catholic high school campus built in around 40 years.
 Walton said in 2008 that 60% of the families with children in the school live in Gloucester County.
 The diocese said that a survey polling parents from 15 elementary school and 30 parishes indicated support for the idea of relocating the school.
 A junior high (7th and 8th grades) was added in Spring 2011 following the closing of Saint Mary's Elementary School.